trezeguet74/UnderStatScrapper/README.md

-Note: UnderStat website contains only league data, not UEFA Champions league or International matches.
+Note: UnderStat website contains only league matches data, not UEFA Champions league or International matches.

 This notebook contains a code scrapes the data for a single player from understat.com website, which provides a statistical data for the top 5 leagues from 2014/2015 season until now.
 You can scrape all the data you need by only passing the player id from the website, and then this notebook will do it all.
 To accomplish my work, I have used some sources I'll mention them lately.

-To explain my code, I'll use the "Egyptian king" Mohamed Salah as an example:
+To explain my code, I'll use the Egyptian king "Mohamed Salah" as an example:

 ![search tab](https://user-images.githubusercontent.com/80650976/184650011-dd52a99b-c14c-4246-b68c-b617a6173b8f.PNG)